Theft Crime Lawyers Savannah, GA

-Legal Assistance for Misdemeanor & Felony Charges
+Legal Assistance for Misdemeanor & Felony Charges in Georgia

 Theft crimes have existed in every society throughout all of human history.
 While theft has been around forever, the way theft crimes occur and how perpetrators identify potential victims changes with the times.
 The law in Georgia has changed several times to keep up with the new opportunities for theft with the internet and technology.
 When you need experienced and diligent theft crime lawyers in Savannah, call The Lerch Law Firm for dedicated legal representation.

 In Georgia, theft crimes are charged as either a misdemeanor or a felony, based on the monetary value of the property that was allegedly stolen, whether the defendant has any prior conviction, and other factors.